-- The paper should be a total of 10-15 pages double-spaced, 12 pt. font Times New Roman, 2.54 cm margins with proper in-text citations.
-Your reference list will not count toward your page length and should be in APA. - The first portion of the paper should be a review of the relevant academic literature on your chosen topic.
-You will need to demonstrate that you have gone beyond assigned class readings by considering the discussions we have had in class and by doing additional outside reading and thinking on the topics you choose to tackle here. - The second portion of your paper should look at how the theory is "lived out" or exemplified in Canada.
-This will be your "case study" to your topic. - Your example should be novel and not based on lecture materials or readings previously discussed unless discussed with me first. (i.e., if an author assigned in class discusses how Air BnBs are part of a neoliberal move in housing, you should likely choose a different topic so you're not reproducing the same arguments and case study.)
+- The paper should be a total of 10-12 pages double-spaced, 12 pt. font Times New Roman, 2.54 cm margins with proper in-text citations.
+Your reference list will not count toward your page length and should be in APA style. - The first, and longest, portion of the paper should be a review of the relevant academic literature on your chosen topic (for example, the Rights to the City, Environmental Repossession, or Decolonization).
+You will need to demonstrate that you have gone beyond assigned class readings by considering the discussions we have had in class and by doing additional outside reading and thinking on the topic you choose to tackle here.

+• The second portion of your paper, which should be one to three paragraphs, should discuss how the academic literature speaks to a current news article in BC.